yuvabharathib/DAA_Module_23/EX 5B Coin Change Problem.md

-# EX 5B Minimum Cost Path
+# EX 5B Coin Change Problem
 ## DATE:
 ## AIM:
 To compute the fewest number of coins that we need to make up the amount given.